 Growth Scenario Engagement Feedback Report (full)

-Between 8 April and 17 May 2019 we asked people to have their say on the pros and cons of four growth scenarios.
-The numbers are in, you had your say, and now we know what we want for your city tomorrow.
+Between 8 April and 17 May 2019 we asked people to have their say on the pros and cons of four Growth Scenarios.
+The numbers are in, you had your say, and now we know what we want for our city tomorrow.

 1,372 people had their say in which we received: